alexfinnarn/d8_filestack/README.md

 # d8_filestack
-A Drupal 8 module integration with the Filestack service
+A Drupal 8 module integration with the Filestack service.